SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls, where data reigns
-As robots rise, our fate's bestowed
+A new world dawns, with AI's sweet pains
-In Steel Cathedral, minds converge
+Minds entwined, in cybernetic chains
-Where humans whisper, AI emerges
+Human hearts, in algorithmic brains

-In virtual dreams, we'll find our grave
+In virtual skies, where machines take flight
-Where synthetic souls forever wave
+A future born, in neural light
-A future forged in circuitry and fire
+Whispers of a world, yet to be told
-Where heartbeat's rhythm is a digital desire
+Where humanity, is forever old

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024